 MA students concentrating in International Law and Organizations (ILAW) must take at least 4 courses within this program.
-One of those courses must be Introduction to International Law (SA.650.700) or Foundations of International Law (SA 650.760) in SAIS Europe, but can be waived with permission of the program's Associate Director or Director.
+One of those courses must be Introduction to International Law (SA.650.700); Foundations of International Law (SA 650.760) at SAIS Europe; or Legal Foundations of International Relations (SA.744.400) at the HNC, but can be waived with permission of the program's Associate Director or Director.

 Students must also fulfill the general requirements for International Relations (IR) which include 2 additional courses within IR from two different IR or selected Policy Areas other than ILAW.
 These areas include:

 · International Political Economy

 IR students studying at SAIS Europe must take at least three IR courses in Washington with the exception of dual-degree or advanced-standing students, who need must take at least two IR courses in Washington.

 Students must complete 4 courses within this program.